Privacy and confidentiality

 Storage of notes

-Information about you is kept securely on our computer system.
+Health and Counselling information about you is kept securely on our computer system.
 As of 2018 all incoming paper based medical information has been digitised and allocated to your electronic record.
 If you enrolled at Student Health prior to 2018 then you may also have paper notes as well.
 Only Mauri Ora staff have access to the computer information and paper files.

 Disposal of notes